zendframework/zend-expressive-authorization-acl/docs/book/v1/intro.md

 ];
 ```

-This example is the same used in the documentation of [zend-expressive-authorization-rbac](https://docs.zendframework.com/zend-expressive-authorization-rbac/v1/intro/#configure-an-rbac-system).
+> We use this same example in the documentation of [zend-expressive-authorization-rbac](https://docs.zendframework.com/zend-expressive-authorization-rbac/v1/intro/#configure-an-rbac-system),
+> so that you can compare and contrast the two systems.

-We have three roles: *administrator*, *editor*, and *contributor* for a blog
+The above configuration defines three roles for a blog web site:
-web site.
-The *administrator* has the higher level of authorization (no parent).
+*administrator*, *editor*, and *contributor*.
+The *administrator* has the
+highest level of authorization (no parent).
+A *contributor* has the permission
-A *contributor* has the permission to create a post and manage the dashboard
+to create a post and manage the dashboard; its parent role is the
-(parent *administrator*).
-Finally, an *editor* can only create or update a
+*administrator*.
+Finally, an *editor* can only create or update a post; its
-post (parent *editor*).

-The resources, in this case are the route name to be accessed.
-By default, all
+parent role is the *editor*.

+> In ACL systems, parent roles inherit the permissions of their children.

+Within zend-expressive-authorization-acl, *resources* are mapped to the *route
+name* currently being requested.
+By default, all resources are denied access,
-the resources are denied, unless otherwise stated.
-In our example, we allow
+unless otherwise stated.
+In our example, we allow the route `admin.settings` for
-the route `admin.settings` for the *administrator*, the routes `admin.dashboard`
+the *administrator*, the routes `admin.dashboard` and `admin.posts` for the
-and `admin.posts` for the *contributor* and the route `admin.publish` for the
+*contributor*, and the route `admin.publish` for the *editor*.
+Because the
+*contributor* inherits permissions from *editor*, they will also have access to
-*editor*.
-Because the *contributor* inherits permissions from *editor* he/she will
+the `admin.publish` route.
+Because the *administrator* inherits permissions from
-have access to `admin.publish` route.
-The same for *administrator*, that
-inherits permissions from *contributor* so he/she will have access to all the
+*contributor*, they will have access to *all* routes.
-routes.

 You can also deny a resource using the `deny` key in the configuration file.
-For instance, you can deny the access of the route `admin.dashboard` to
+For instance, you can deny access to the route `admin.dashboard` by the
-*administrator* adding the following configuration in the previous example:
+*administrator* by adding the following configuration in the previous example:

 ```php
 return [